-Don’t soak in a bathtub, hot tub, or pool until your doctor says it’s okay.
+Don’t soak in a bathtub, hot tub, or pool until your healthcare provider says it’s OK.

 Take your temperature daily for 7 days after your surgery.
-Report a fever above 100.4°F to your doctor.
+Report a fever above 100.4º F (38º C) to your healthcare provider.
 Fever may be a sign of infection.

-Wear your sling or immobilizer as directed by your doctor.
+Wear your sling or immobilizer as directed by your healthcare provider.

 Use an ice pack or a bag of frozen peas—or something similar—wrapped in a thin towel on your shoulder to reduce swelling for the first 48 hours after surgery.
 Hold the ice pack.
 Leave the ice pack on for 20 minutes; then take it off for 20 minutes.
 Repeat as needed.